 Enteroscopy is also known as a:

 - push-and-pull enteroscopy

-Enteroscopy is used to detect problems with your small intestine or stomach.
-Doctors may recommend enteroscopy if you have any of the following:
+Enteroscopy makes it possible to diagnose or evaluate diseases within the body without making an incision.
+It’s commonly used to detect problems in the small intestine or stomach.
+Your doctor may recommend enteroscopy if you have any of the following:

 - blocked bowel passages